VirtualPBX Answers: What Are Online Phone Calls?

 Begin Making Online Phone Calls

-Getting started with making online phone calls is easy with the no-strings-attached free trial of VirtualPBX VoIP service.
-This 14-day option lets a business try all of the full complement of VirtualPBX hosted VoIP features and even includes several hundred minutes of use, too.
+Getting started with making online phone calls is easy with the no-strings-attached Free Trial.
+You can email our Sales Team today to get started.
+This 14-day option lets a business try the full complement of VirtualPBX hosted VoIP features on our Essentials or Advanced plans.
 And considering that the VirtualPBX Web Phone is totally free to use and only draws from the existing pool of minutes on an account, making online phone calls is about as simple as clicking through to a pick your plan now!